 How have you changed as a person ─ just from a personal perspective ─ with the different levels of achievement that you’ve embarked on in education?

 MD: As I continue to grow in my profession, I’ve always looked back and realized that I could have done a better job at each level because you continue to learn with a broader perspective in your job and in your roles and responsibilities.
 But it’s also in knowing that we’re never done in education and that education continues to change because our life around us changes.

 Education tends to be the slower moving institution.
 And so, I’m looking at what was happening beyond ─ at our world, in our society ─ that we can help students be prepared for that and not just what we’ve done in our past.

 I think I’m more influenced by what’s going on around us.
 Those people who have continued to ask me to take new roles continue to take risks on me by allowing me to look at education differently.

-RB: It’s a nice place to be when you’re allowed that space to reflect and learn from your path.
+Mind Rocket: It’s a nice place to be when you’re allowed that space to reflect and learn from your path.

-RB: Let’s turn to looking at strategies and transformation.
+Mind Rocket: Let’s turn to looking at strategies and transformation.
 I think this area is very interesting because as we look at what some call “reforms” and what some call “change,” it just iterates through the process of educating youngsters.
 I think we’ve taken a different look at the ways in which we think about parent engagement, formative assessment, and personalized learning.